agisga/grpSLOPE/cran-comments.md

 There were 2 NOTEs:

+* This NOTE appears only with linux systems (i.e., it does not appear with OS X or win-builder):

-* checking installed package size ...
-NOTE installed size is  7.7Mb sub-directories of 1Mb or more: libs   7.6Mb
+  checking installed package size ...
+NOTE installed size is  6.9Mb sub-directories of 1Mb or more:
+    libs   6.7Mb

-  The size is due to a .so file resulting from the usage of Rcpp and RcppEigen.
+  The size is due to a .so file resulting from the usage of RcppEigen.

 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Alexej Gossmann <alexej.go@googlemail.com>'